101arrowz/fflate/README.md

 If you're willing to have 160 kB of extra weight and [much less browser support](https://caniuse.com/wasm), you could theoretically achieve more performance than `fflate` with a WASM build of Zlib like [`wasm-flate`](https://www.npmjs.com/package/wasm-flate).
 However, per some tests I conducted, the WASM interpreters of major browsers are not fast enough as of December 2020 for `wasm-flate` to be useful: `fflate` is around 2x faster.

 Before you decide that `fflate` is the end-all compression library, you should note that JavaScript simply cannot rival the performance of a native program.
-If you're only using Node.js, use the [native Zlib bindings](https://nodejs.org/api/zlib.html) that offer the best performance.
+If you're only using Node.js, it's probably better to use the [native Zlib bindings](https://nodejs.org/api/zlib.html), which tend to offer the best performance.
 Though note that even against Zlib, `fflate` is only around 30% slower in decompression and 10% slower in compression, and can still achieve better compression ratios!

 ## Browser support
 `fflate` makes heavy use of typed arrays (`Uint8Array`, `Uint16Array`, etc.).
 Typed arrays can be polyfilled at the cost of performance, but the most recent browser that doesn't support them [is from 2011](https://caniuse.com/typedarrays), so I wouldn't bother.